YoniPel/KulanuAchim/README.md

 # KulanuAchim
-This is the Django code for the Kulanu Achim website
+This is the Django code for the development Kulanu Achim website.

 ## Requirements
 * Django version 4.2.6